Tickets

 Sir Isaac Newton

-A leading figure in science, mathematics, and astronomy, Newton is one of the most well-known individuals across the world.
-Newton passed away in 1727 at Kensington and is buried at Westminster Abbey.
+A leading figure in science, mathematics, and astronomy, Newton passed away in 1727 at Kensington.
 Newton’s monument at Westminster is made of white and grey marble, depicting objects from his optic and mathematical work.

 Stephen Hawking

-An eminent astrophysicist, mathematician, and author, Professor Stephen Hawking was buried at Westminster Abbey in 2018, next to the tombs of Charles Darwin and Sir Isaac Newton.
-Hawking’s gravestone depicts a series of rings that swirl around a dark eclipse, reflecting his pioneering work on black holes.
+An eminent astrophysicist, mathematician, and author, Professor Stephen Hawking was buried in 2018, next to Charles Darwin and Sir Isaac Newton.
+His gravestone depicts a series of rings that swirl around a dark eclipse, reflecting his work on black holes.

 Charles Darwin